jurgenheine/com.tuya.cloud/README.md

 	+ Use of official API
 	- Needs requesting ClientId and ClientSecret
 	- Paring exclusive to app with this ClientId and ClientSecret
-		- Can't work toghether with mobile app
+		- Can't work with mobile app

 ## Supported devices
 - Light